yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## shell 📁
 Command-line tool for managing or interacting with related tasks.
-* [IRedis](https://github.com/laixintao/iredis) [❌ ❌ 🖥️CLI 🖥️TUI] - Interactive Redis: A CLI for Redis with autocompletion and Syntax Highlighting.
+* [IRedis](https://github.com/laixintao/iredis) [❌ ❌ 🖥️CLI/🖥️TUI] - Interactive Redis: A CLI for Redis with autocompletion and Syntax Highlighting.

 ## terminal dashboard 📁
 Command-line tool for managing or interacting with related tasks.